FMFI-UK-1-AIN-412/proof-assistant/docs/USER_GUIDE.md

 ```
 p->q
 ((p|q)&-r
-\forall xP(x)            <--- Notice: This formula can be parsed but means for all "xP" in formula "x"
+\forall xP(x)         <--- Notice: This formula can be parsed but it means for all "xP" in formula "x"
 ```

 ---